jgege/UNI-CSCU9V5/CSCU9V5.md

 - if the lock is not available (owned by another thread) the thread blocks
 - the blocked thread is put into a queue called *entry set*
-- entry set represents all threads waiting for the lock to become avaiable
+- entry set represents all threads waiting for the lock to become available
 - the lock is released when the owning thread exits a synchronized method
 - one thread from the entry set gets the lock